TYPO3-Solr/ext-solr/Documentation/Releases/solr-release-10-0.rst

 The fallback mechanism work like that:

 Each setting has the following structure ``solr_{$setting}_{$scope}"```.
-The score can be read or write.
+The scope can be read or write.
 Every setting can be overwritten for the scope *write*, if nothing is configured it will fallback to the *read* setting.
 Every setting can be defined on the language level, if it is not configured on the language level it fallsback to the global setting.

 Example: